UKCloud/documentation/articles/vmware/vmw-how-create-firewall-rules.md

 > [!NOTE]
 > We recommend that you convert your edge to an advanced gateway to access the latest vCloud Director functionality.
 For more information, see [*How to convert your edge to an advanced gateway*](vmw-how-convert-edge.md).

+> [!NOTE]
+> For security reasons, the firewall should always be enabled.
+NAT rules will only work if firewall is enabled.
+> At your own risk, if you don't require the firewall to block ports then the firewall should be left enabled and the "Default Action" or the Default Rule set to Allow.
+This will allow NAT to still function.

 ## Creating firewall rules for an advanced gateway

 To create a firewall rule on an advanced gateway: